opsani/skopos-sample-gates/README.md

 Skopos Sample Application
 ==========================
 This Skopos sample application is a scalable variant of the Docker example Pet Voting Application.
 Notably, this application uses Skopos quality gates to validate its deployment.
-[Quality gates](http://doc.opsani.com/skopos/edge/QUALITY-GATES/) attach user defined actions to components in order to *gate* the success of component deployment.
+[User defined quality gates](http://doc.opsani.com/skopos/edge/VERIFY-GUIDE#user-quality-gates) attach actions to components in order to *gate* the success of component deployment.
+This application also demonstrates Skopos [automatic quality gates](http://doc.opsani.com/skopos/edge/VERIFY-GUIDE#autogates):  these are quality gates which Skopos automatically adds to deployment plans for components based on known images.

-This sample application deploys to Docker Swarm and exposes two web interfaces - one that allows votes to be cast and one that shows results.
+The sample application deploys to Docker Swarm and exposes two web interfaces - one that allows votes to be cast and one that shows results.

 ![skopos sample app](images/skopos-sample-gates.png)